Don't overlook the important role of employee emotion in the customer experienceby

 What happens to emotions – why do they count?

-Very often so-called ‘emotional’ people are being considered not ‘logical’ and that is partly true.
-As human beings we are ‘bio-logical’; both logical and emotional at the same time.
+Very often, so-called ‘emotional’ people are considered not ‘logical’, which is partly true.
+As human beings, we are ‘bio-logical’, both logical and emotional at the same time.
 Emotions are an important part of how we interpret the world, and they make us ‘human’.

 Research shows that emotions are an important factor in making decisions.
 They are not the only factor, but they can be the decisive factor.
 Neuroscience professor Antonio Damasio did the groundbreaking work to show how emotions and their biological underpinnings are involved in decision-making, both positively and negatively, and often subconsciously.
 So, that means that however analytical humans think they are, it is an emotional reaction that lets us decide what to choose.

-“I hear you”, “I am with you”, “I understand you” are especially important phrases that may be indicators of empathy.
-Being empathetic starts with understanding emotions; both the other person’s and your own.
-You must go further; empathy also needs context; where people are and what they are trying to achieve.
+“I hear you”, “I am with you”, and “I understand you” are especially important phrases that may be indicators of empathy.
+Being empathetic starts with understanding emotions, both the other person’s and your own.
+You must go further; empathy also needs context, where people are and what they are trying to achieve.